What does the Family Research Scholars program provide?

 How do I apply, when is the application due and when will I hear?

-Instructions and deadline details may be found on the Application page (available in Spring of 2021).
-Completed applications are due in mid-January each year, and award decisions are announced mid- to late-February.
+Instructions and deadline details may be found on the application page.
+Completed applications are due January 29th, and award decisions are announced mid to late February.
 This provides ample time to notify your department and to confirm the course release for the following year.

 Is the program more suitable for an early investigator?